 “Perhaps you were unprepared for the highest revelations.”
 The Heart walked along the white wing.
 “In any case, you can see the Wheel’s wobble represents a cosmic imbalance.
 If the Chain were pulled now, the Wheel would warp so wildly the Mountain melts.”

 “So can I.” The Heart’s eyes tilted with worry.
-“So, come.”
+“So come.”
 They extended ten human hands and folded the white wing’s tip.
 They showed the tip to Faith.
 “This Zephyr has remarkable properties.
-It stretches to any length and seems indestructible.
-If we reinforce the Wheel with the wing, it will spin as quickly as the Chain demands with nary a wobble.
+The wings stretch to any length and seem indestructible.
+If we reinforce the Wheel with the wing, it will spin quickly as the Chain demands with nary a wobble.
 Take this wingtip in your teeth.”

 Faith did.
 The wingtip was smooth and thin as a rabbit’s felted ear.